home

 /about

-Here are some of my work and study background.
-I have a PhD and a Master in Journalism from the Federal University of Santa Catarina (Brazil) with a partial completion at the University of Lisbon (Portugal) and a degree in Media & Journalism.
+I hold a PhD and a Master’s degree in Journalism from the Federal University of Santa Catarina (Brazil), with part of my doctoral research completed at the University of Lisbon.
+My academic background also includes a degree in Media & Journalism.

 /research

 I still remember how I liked it when the teacher asked for a task we should do with research in primary school.
 My house has always had lots of books and I always liked to have a reason to take the heavy ones from the Delta Larousse collection from the bookshelf.
 Asking questions and researching was something I always loved to do.
-The journalist’s work, in some way, is eternal research: with more practical objectives and with very short deadlines, but the structures are very similar.
-During the undergraduate course in journalism, I realized that my interest in scientific research arose.
-Still, I worked in a newspaper, magazine, website, radio… I tried all the available possibilities, but I ended up having more opportunities in the academic environment.
-I like analysis, asking questions and trying to answer them, I like method and rigour.
-Maybe that’s why I always tried to trace a middle path, betting on areas that are not so traditional in the field of communication.
+The journalist’s work, in some way, is eternal research, with more practical objectives and very short deadlines, but the structures are very similar.
+During my undergraduate course in journalism, I realized that my interest in scientific research had arisen.
+Still, I worked in a newspaper, magazine, website, radio… I tried all the available possibilities but had more opportunities in the academic environment.
+I like analysis, asking questions and trying to answer them; I like method and rigour.
+Maybe that’s why I always tried to trace a middle path, betting on areas that are not so traditional in communication.
 In the monograph (UFN) and the master’s dissertation (UFSC), I felt that fashion and its movements deserved studies that understood their perspectives.
-Then I brought together the context of the boom of social media and plunged into this world: here and here.
+Then, I brought together the context of the social media boom and plunged into this world: here and here.

-I am interested in fashion journalism, and occasionally publish articles on the topic: here, here and here.
-Then I got to know the academic field of Trend Studies and immediately wanted to think about journalism from and through this perspective.
+I am interested in fashion journalism and occasionally publish articles on the topic here, here and here.
+Then, I got to know the academic field of Trend Studies and immediately wanted to think about journalism from and through this perspective.
 I did a period of studies at the University of Lisbon and developed a methodology aimed at researching trends for innovation journalism.
-Now I have been venturing into Digital Methods, and once again I have appropriated the wealth of ideas in this field to think about journalism and the uses given to social platforms.
+Now, I have been venturing into Digital Methods.
+Once again, I have appropriated the wealth of ideas in this field to think about journalism and its uses on social platforms.
 I’ve already written a little bit about it here and here.
 Currently, I’m developing along with other researchers different projects, Stick & Flow: A Critical Framework for Investigating Bot Engagement on Social Media, at the Center for Advanced Internet Studies (CAIS/Germåany), Attacks on the press in the context of the COVID-19 pandemic – a study of Jair Bolsonaro’s profiles on Social Media, at Universidade Federal de Santa Catarina (UFSC) and MyGender – Mediated young adults’ practices: advancing gender justice in and across mobile apps, funded by FCT at The Faculty of Arts and Humanities at the University of Coimbra.

 /fashion journalism

 Journalism has always been one of my main interests.
-Not infrequently I heard from friends, family and even teachers that fashion journalism was a “less important” version to dedicate myself to.
+Not infrequently, I heard from friends, family, and even teachers that fashion journalism was a “less important” version to which to dedicate myself.
 I had the chance to learn a lot about many different areas while working with coverage of fashion weeks and the creative work of dozens of designers.
 To consider fashion only as clothes is a huge mistake.
 It’s like thinking that journalism is just a printed newspaper.
 And it was precisely on this idea that I built part of my Master’s thesis in which I observed the forms of Journalism and Fashion: both have periodicity, they are necessarily current and need to be disseminated, characteristics delimited by Otto Groth for the science of newspapers.

 /design

 As a journalist, I am a reasonable designer.
-With all due respect to professional designers, I learned a lot from journalism about how to think about information in a clear and aesthetically pleasing way.
-So I have a lot of varied creations and it’s one of my favourite parts of creating.
+With all due respect to professional designers, I learned much from journalism about how to think about information clearly and aesthetically pleasingly.
+So I have a lot of varied creations, and it’s one of my favourite parts of creating.

 /teaching

 I have always enjoyed being helpful and having the good feeling of making something more logical, simple and better for someone else.
-I think that makes me a natural teacher and since 2014 I have been working on different postgraduate courses.
-The periodic, not constant model has always worked well as it has allowed me to dedicate myself to both research and classroom practices.
+I think that makes me a natural teacher, and since 2014, I have been working on different postgraduate courses.
+The periodic, not constant, model has always worked well, allowing me to dedicate myself to research and classroom practices.

-Since 2014 I also have had the opportunity to teach as a guest lecturer in postgraduate and master’s courses and, as well as research, the classroom environment is stimulating like no other.
+The classroom environment has been stimulating like no other.
 I taught subjects such as Social Media Analytics (NOVA IMS/FCSH), Trend Analysis and Consumer Insights (CESUSC), Innovation and Trends (UFSC), Hypermedia, Language and Interactivity (UPF) and Social Networks and Social Media (Estácio de Sá)

 /contact